animo/minor-blockchain-2020/docs/week-1/getting-started-and-the-basics-of-smart-contracts.md

 - `external`
 - `internal`

 At the moment we'll handle public and private visibility.
-Internal and external visibility can be found in the next chapter.
+Internal and external visibility can be found in next weeks material.

 - [Solidity Docs - Visibility]